Information Fusion Centre – Indian Ocean region: Partner Nations

-Since its inception, the Centre has established more than 65 international working-level linkages with nations and multinational/maritime security centres.
-At the time of inauguration, IFC-IOR was manned by Indian Navy with a virtual presence of International Liaison Officers from participating countries.
+Since its inception, the centre has established more than 65 international working-level linkages with nations and multinational/maritime security centres.
+At the time of inauguration, IFC-IOR was staffed by the Indian Navy with a virtual presence of International Liaison Officers from participating countries.
 India has already signed information exchange agreement with 22 countries and one multinational construct – the Virtual Regional Maritime Traffic Centre which facilitates 30 other countries to create a virtual network for exchange of information under the international cooperation framework.
 In November 2019, the first ILO was posted to the centre.
-Since then, IFC-IOR has hosted ILOs from 12 partner nations – Australia, France, Italy, Japan, Maldives, Mauritius, Myanmar, Seychelles, Singapore, Sri Lanka, United Kingdom, United States of America.
+Since then, IFC-IOR has hosted ILOs from 14 partner nations – Australia, Bangladesh, France, Italy, Japan, Maldives, Mauritius, Myanmar, Seychelles, Singapore, Sri Lanka, Thailand, United Kingdom, United States of America.
 More ILOs are expected to join the endeavour in the near future.
 Apart from this, South Africa had deputed two observers to the centre.

 India, during its presidency of United Nations Security Council, had organised a High Level Open Debate on Maritime Security on 9 August 2021.
 Prime Minister Narendra Modi, during his speech, mentioned about the role of IFC-IOR in developing shared maritime domain awareness.

 During the Quadrilateral Security Dialogue (Quad) leaders' summit in Tokyo on 24 May 2022, the Indo-Pacific Partnership for Maritime Domain Awareness (IPMDA) was unveiled.
 As part of the IPMDA, information-sharing support between IFC-IOR and existing regional fusion centres – Information Fusion Center, Singapore, the Pacific Islands Forum Fisheries Agency, Solomon Islands and the Pacific Fusion Center, Vanuatu, both of which receive support from Australia, was extended.

 Logo and Motto

 The logo of IFC-IOR is inspired by the centre's motto – Collaboration for Safety and Security.
-It has seven petals painted in the seven colours of the optical spectrum depicting the various national and international partners contributing in promoting the collaboration of maritime safety and security in the Indian ocean region.
-The petals are formed by the binary code, highlighting the fusion of information and date from multiple sources.
+It has seven petals painted in the seven colours of the optical spectrum depicting the various national and international partners contributing in promoting the collaboration of maritime safety and security in the Indian Ocean region.
+The petals are formed by the binary code, highlighting the fusion of information and data from multiple sources.

 Publications

 IFC-IOR publishes various reports including the Weekly Maritime Security Update (WMSU), Monthly Maritime Security Update (MMSU), Half Yearly Overview and an Annual Report.
 These publications provide information on varied maritime issues including maritime piracy, armed robbery, contraband smuggling, Illegal, Unreported and Unregulated (IUU) fishing, Irregular Human Migration (IHM) and other maritime threats (non-piracy).
-The centre also publishes a monthly weather forecast for the Indian ocean region.
+The centre also publishes a monthly weather forecast for the Indian Ocean region.